ajr74/binomial_compression/README.md

 ## Other stuff

 I am more or less retired from full-time development.
-But I'm happy to talk to potential employers about niche R&D roles.
+But I'm happy to talk to potential employers about niche R&D roles. rasmusaj at mac dot com

 ## References